BenjaminHamon/JobOrchestra/documentation/architecture.md

 The database stores information used by the various applications.
 It is accessed directly only by the master and the service.

-Currently, the project supports only MongoDB, with the hope to support more databases in the future.
+Currently, the project supports MongoDB and SQL databases.

 See [Data Model](data_model.md) for more information on the data itself.